In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Permissions:

-- View all projects in the environment (active and archived)
+- View all project models in the environment (both active and archived).

 (4) Environment administrator